toaderflorin/blog/content/blog/2022-01-12-hooks-store/index.md

 <img src="proj.png" class="img" />

-The reducer created with the <span class="code">useReducer</span> hook works similar to a Redux reducer.
+The reducer created with the `useReducer` hook works similar to a Redux reducer.
 It's just a function that takes a *state* object and an *action* object, and based on that, it returns a new state object.
 One way of thinking about it is it's a way of mutating state, but of course we're not really mutate the existing state, but rather creating a new state object (immutability is one of the central tenets of functional programming).

 We'll need to create reducer actions for: